Mad-Hax-Code/About-MAD-HAX/README.md

 # Mission Statement from MAD-HAX.COM

 Provide the means for security professionals, and the average home user, to secure their networks and protect their data by offering clear and concise instruction and example of proper computer security techniques.
-Visit our site and become a Code Warrior!
+Visit our site for more information!

 ### Mad-Hax: Code Warriors GitHub Repository